-This is the one category where this jacket really excels.
+This is the one category where the Phurtec excels.
 The warm and plush inner lining and windproof exterior mean that you can stay quite warm even when not moving or generating much body heat.
 We found ourselves grabbing this layer when doing less exertive activities such as preparing camp or belaying.

 The Phurtec also repels water quite well.
 Though if you happen to get the furry internal lining wet (say, at the sleeve cuffs or inside the pockets), you will be chilly for a while.
-The material holds in moisture and doesn't dry quickly.
-But overall this is a solidly warm layer for a casual and laid-back individual.
+The inner material holds in moisture and doesn't dry quickly.
+Overall, however, this is a solidly warm layer for a casual and laid-back individual.

 The Phurtec kept us warm in frigid wind and cold on a glacier hike, especially when we were just standing around admiring the view.
 However, as soon as we started to hike and raise our core temp we quickly overheated.

 This is not the jacket to buy if breathability is a priority.
-Windproof layers tend to keep out the cold, but they don't allow the body to ventilate very effectively.
-Some models will have mesh-lined pockets, which can help.
+Windproof layers tend to keep out the cold, but many don't allow the body to ventilate very effectively.
+Some models will have mesh-lined pockets, which can help, and more technical options like the Mammut Ultimate V SO, our Top Pick for a Windproof Layer might have things like full-length side zippers.
 But the Phurtec has soft plush lining everywhere, which doesn't allow you to shed much heat.

-We loved having this layer for things like preparing camp or standing around belaying and just admiring the views.
-(Still a puffy would be an arguably better — albeit more expensive — choice.)
-But as soon as we started to get our heart rate up, we felt stifled and overheated in the Phurtec II.
+The Phurtec can be great for things like preparing camp or standing around belaying and just admiring the views.
+(Still, a puffy would be an arguably better — albeit more expensive — choice.)
+But as soon as your heart rate starts to climb, you will feel stifled and overheated in this heavy jacket.
 If you need something for walking the dog or cooking camp dinner, this is an acceptable choice.
-If you need a softshell for your favorite aerobic activity, this isn't the one for you.
+If you need a softshell for your favorite aerobic activity, this isn't the one to choose.

 As a cozy layer to belay or rack up in this jacket was fine, but we would never climb or hike in earnest with it due to the lack of breathability and mobility.

 Again, this is not where the Phurtec shines.
 It's fine for activities with minimal movement such as an easy stroll, chores around the house, or urban errands, but an athletic, technical layer it is not.
-The fit also runs small, so there's some constriction due to that as well as the overall thickness and weight of the jacket.
+The fit also runs small, so there's some constriction due to that as well as its overall thickness and weight.

 The Phurtec runs small and doesn't have a ton of stretch, so the arms were noticeably short and the hem rode up when we got too crazy with our movements.